 Enhancing Established Teams/Strategies for Team Development

 With business and industry focusing more and more on team participation to meet quality standards, the ability of teams to work effectively is critical to success.
 In order for intact teams to develop successfully and become productive, members must have a solid understanding of their team’s group processes.
 This training program helps team members assess their styles of interaction as well as their level of team development.
 These are key assessments that established teams need to consider before they can achieve maximum productivity.
 Senior adult and tuition waivers apply.
 Transcript available.

 A skilled facilitator enables a group to deal with a problem or develop a plan for delivering results in less time than it would take without this professional's expertise.
 This course will teach participants how to act as facilitators who can draw out and process audience input for the purpose of moving a discussion forward.
 Participants will learn how to recognize group dynamics and motivations through dialogue, feedback, and consensus building.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.